Raiders Will Face Bears, Khalil Mack During 2019 NFL Season

 The Raiders will open the 2018 season with a Monday Night Football matchup against the Los Angeles Rams and will do so with a new face lining up at defensive end.
 While nothing has been made official, it’s expected rookie third-round pick Arden Key will start alongside veteran Bruce Irvin.

 Mack’s homecoming with the team who drafted him No. 5 overall in the 2014 NFL Draft will draw plenty of attention.
-It’ll also likely come with the 2016 Defensive Player of the Year rushing Derek Carr with a massive new contract.
+It’ll also likely come with the 2016 Defensive Player of the Year chasing Raiders quarterback Derek Carr with a massive new contract under his belt.